Garry Michael Gillard

 Here I am thinking how the hell did I manage to get this gorgeous woman to marry me.
 She was prolly thinking something conversely similar.

-This is me and me Mum on the occasion of my graduation with my first higher degree, MPhil Murdoch.
+This is me and Mum on the occasion of my graduation with my first higher degree, MPhil Murdoch, 5 April 1978.
 I'm very pleased with myself, and so is Mum.
 This might be the best photo ever of each of us: it certainly is the best of both of us.
-I wish there was a photo of me Dad too.
+I wish there was a photo of my Dad too.

-I was the first graduate of Murdoch University - so they said.
+I was the first graduate of Murdoch University - so they said (three times).

 I met Jenny at Murdoch University where she enrolled as an undergraduate in 1976, the second year of u/grad enrolments there.
 At the time, I was in the middle of working on what became an MPhil degree, and doing some teaching at MU.